ethereum/fe/docs/src/user-guide/tutorials/auction.md

 Notice that the constructor receives values for `bidding_time` and `beneficiary_addr` and uses them to initialize the contract's `auction_end_time` and `beneficiary` variables.

-The other thing to notice about the constructor is that there are two additional arguments passed to the constructor: `must self` and `ctx: Context`.
+The other thing to notice about the constructor is that there are two additional arguments passed to the constructor: `mut self` and `ctx: Context`.

 #### self